California’s AWARD-WINNING “Best Murder Mystery Show”

 “A Higher-Caliber Murder Mystery Show”

-The majority of our clients are Corporate personnel from all over the world.
+The majority of our clients are Corporations with personnel from all over the world.
 Audiences at our corporate shows are comprised of CEO’s, top management personnel and all departmental levels of administration, marketing, sales, training, and human resources.
 These Silicon Valley companies and Fortune 500 firms demand an optimum performance from vendors they hire, and on this level, we always meet and exceed their expectations.

 We are one of a very few national entertainment companies that can boast a perfect track record of highly rated shows all the way back to the early 1970’s!
 Our scripts are a seasoned combination of intelligent plots, humor and logical forensics evidence.
 The actors performing in our shows are well-established in their television and movie careers, and we are honored to have achieved a highly respectful stature among other actors in the movie and television industry.